arctic-gsu/kubernetes_workshop/README.md

 # Kubernetes:

+Contents:
+1. What is container?
+What is kubernetes?
+Feature of Kubernetes
+2. Kubernetes Architecture
+3. Master node and Worker Node
+4. Master components and Worker components
+5. Docker basics
+6. Containerizing our application
+7. Two container one host communication, using docker compose - two different services communication
+8. Using docker image in kubernetes: kubectl
+9. Setup for kubeadmin
+10. Workflow of a Pod
+11. Multiple container in single pod
+12. Creating a ML Porject and Deploying in kubernetes

+## What is container?
+What is kubernetes?
+Feature of Kubernetes

 ### What is container?
 A container is a lightweight package that contains an application's code, libraries, configuration files, and dependencies.
 ### What is Kubernetes?